MU-Data-Science/FedMedImaging/README.md

 ### Software Installation:

 *	Ensure that all nodes have the same version of the required software and dependencies.
 *	Make sure that the libraries used across all nodes are compatible and do not clash.
-This may require checking for version conflicts or dependency issues.

 ### Experiment Execution